Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: A space-borne -ray telescope based on oriented crystals

 \section{A space-borne $\gamma$-ray telescope based on oriented crystals}

-In this section we discuss how the use of oriented crystals in the development of a Fermi-like tracker and calorimeter could improve their performance, for all $\gamma$-rays incident within a fraction of a degree from the crystal axes.
+In this section we discuss how the use of oriented crystals in the development of a {Fermi-LAT-like} tracker and calorimeter could improve their performance, for all $\gamma$-rays incident within a fraction of a degree from the crystal axes.
 For larger incidence angles, the detector would perform exactly as a non-oriented one, thus the use of oriented crystals would not damage the overall performance of the detector.

 We discuss the case of an oriented silicon-tungsten tracker and of an oriented calorimeter in two separate sections.
-For the calorimeter, we consider the use of oriented PbWO$_4$ crystals instead of the more common CsI(Tl), since it has been demonstrated that the former can be easily grown oriented~\cite{soldani2023,bandiera2018,soldani2025} or cutted along a crystalline plane after growth, while the same is not true in general for all crystalline materials, such as CsI(Tl).
-Moreover, the PbWO$_4$ high Z, high density and good radiation tolerance make it particularly suited for the development of this kind of detectors.
-For instance, PbWO$_4$ was already used for the development of the CALET electromagnetic calorimeter~\cite{torii2007}.
+For the calorimeter, we considered the use of oriented PbWO$_4$ crystals instead of the more common CsI(Tl), since it has been demonstrated that the former can be easily grown oriented (\cite{bandiera2018,soldani2023,soldani2025}) or cut along a crystalline plane after growth, while the same is not true in general for all crystalline materials, such as CsI(Tl).
+Moreover, the PbWO$_4$ high Z, high density, and good radiation tolerance make it particularly suited for the development of this kind of detectors.
+For instance, PbWO$_4$ was already used for the development of the CALET electromagnetic calorimeter (\cite{torii2007}).

-The results presented in this work were obtained by means of the Geant4 version 11.1 toolkit~\cite{agostinelli2003,allison2016}.
-The Physics List used in this case is a modified version of the \texttt{FTFP\_BERT} list, which implements the standard high energy e.m. and hadronic processes, including also photo-nuclear interactions~\cite{allison2016}.
-The modification was necessary, since until very recently Geant4 did not implement the physics of oriented crystals: a library dedicated to the full simulation of interactions in oriented tungsten crystals was released only in Geant4 version 11.2, implementing the Monte Carlo methods described in~\cite{bandiera2015,sytov2019,sytov2023,negrello2025novel}.
-However, even in that version, the interactions inside oriented PbWO$_4$ crystal were not available and thus a custom version was still required.
+The results presented in this work were obtained by means of the Geant4 version 11.2 toolkit (\cite{agostinelli2003,allison2016}).
+The Physics List used in this case is a modified version of the \texttt{FTFP\_BERT} list, which implements the standard high-energy e.m. and hadronic processes, including also photo-nuclear interactions (\cite{allison2016}).
+The modification was necessary, since until very recently Geant4 did not implement the physics of oriented crystals: a library dedicated to the full simulation of interactions in oriented tungsten crystals was released only in Geant4 version 11.2, implementing the Monte Carlo methods described in (\cite{bandiera2015,sytov2019,sytov2023,negrello2025novel}).
+Thus, we used that version for the simulation of interactions in an oriented W crystal, while for PbWO$_4$ a custom version was still required.
+We plan to enable the possibility to simulate PbWO$_4$ crystals, adopting both the simplified method described here and the full simulation approach, in a future release of Geant4.